MAT-210, Digital Imaging 2 :

 Publisher: Peachpit Press

-The Photoshop Workbook resource files are available for download from either the Peachpit Press website as two large zipped files.
+The Photoshop Workbook resource files are available via the Safari Books link, but you can also download from either the Peachpit Press website as two large zipped files.
 Alternatively, you can download them by chapter as necessary from our class’ Canvas site.
 If on a fast connection, it is easier to download from Peachpit by going to the following link: http://www.peachpit.com/promotions/book-registration-the-photoshop-workbook-140462 .
 The link will prompt you to sign in or register for a user account.
 Once you go to the link above after logging in, you will see the resource files for download.

 Software and Computer